eddienubes/react-styled-chat-widget/README.md

 ### Chat Widget usage

-You can take a look at the DEMO story-book I made.
-Don't forget to use fullscreen mode there, because component itself relies on the screen size a lot and storybook changes it in the runtime.
+You can take a look at the <a href="https://eddienubes.github.io/react-styled-chat-widget/?path=/story/app-test--app">DEMO</a> story-book I made.
+Don't forget to use fullscreen mode there or close other windows, because component itself relies on the screen size a lot and storybook changes it in the runtime.

 ```tsx